 It’s so good just having someone to talk to who understands and doesn’t judge me… Max, age 15

-I love our Youth Clubs – they offer a fun, warm, friendly community space where young people know they can have an evening every week to be themselves away from any outside pressures.
+I love our Youth Hubs – they offer a fun, warm, friendly community space where young people know they can have an evening every week to be themselves away from any outside pressures.

 It is a privilege to be a schools youth worker, we offer students a safe place to come and talk about the things that they struggle with and get to journey with them to encourage, support and challenge them as they grow, develop and work through difficult situations.

 We run lots of different activities in and around Guildford.
 Here are just a few things we think might be helpful for you.
 Want to know more?
 Come along to one of the Youth Hubs or get email us!

 Matrix run lots of different activities in Guildford communities and schools.

 – Youth Hubs in Bellfields, Bushy Hill, Albury and Horsley

 – After-school footy open to all ages from Year 7-13, in Bellfields

 – Cafés and Drop-ins at George Abbot and Guildford County School